Shuvo-saha/Pragmatic-Python/README.md

 ## Excel File Merger
 Contains two versions:
-The simple version is a command line based interface that takes the input directory containing all the csv files required, output directory and output file name.
+The <b>simple version is a command line based interface that takes the input directory containing all the csv files required, output directory and output file name.
 The advanced version is similar with a couple more error checks and a GUI

 ## Money Manager